Kaizokugari1992/BookEnemy/README.md

 3. There are three possible choices.
    - Calculate the minimum similar bets you need to make, so that you, at least, get your money back with a confidence of at least 95%.
 I made the confidence interval a function argument, so you can easily change it if you wish so.
 In future versions of <b>"Book Enemy"</b>, it is trivial to make a slider of the desired confidence interval.
    - Return all the possible win scenarios for a certain number of similar games.
 The scenarios will return the win/game ratio, the total profit/loss and the cumulative probability of the scenario, meaning this or something better (more profitable) happening.
 This, at the moment, assumes an equal bet of 100AU on every single bet.
-   - Estimate how many wins you are projected to make in a certain number of similar games, for the designated confidence interval of 95%.
-Both this and the previous scenario, require from you to specify how many many games you want to simulate in the left lowermost entry field titled "Simulated Games".
+   - Estimate how many wins you are projected to make in a certain number of similar games, for the designated confidence interval.
+Both this and the previous scenario, require specifying the number of games you want to simulate in the left lowermost entry field titled "Simulated Games".

 If the project gets significant traction, I might include a short introduction to the actual mathematics used to support our calculations.
 If you have some elementary knowledge of [Combinatronics](https://en.wikipedia.org/wiki/Combinatorics) and by extension the [Binomial Distribution](https://en.wikipedia.org/wiki/Binomial_distribution), you can pick apart the functions provided in <i>utils/function_base.py</i>.
 I can recommend "Hogg-McKean-Craig (2019). <i>Introduction to Mathematical Statistics</i>, (8th ed.).
-Pearson." for aspirants with a math/physics/engineering background.
+Pearson.", but the aspirants should have a good grasp of Calculus and Analysis.

 If you have any suggestions or corrections to provide on the actual mathematics used, I would be more than happy to be corrected (this is an educational project after all).